cairo-book/cairo-book/src/ch02-02-data-types.md

 #### The Boolean Type

 As in most other programming languages, a Boolean type in Cairo has two possible
 values: `true` and `false`.
-Booleans are one byte in size.
+Booleans are one felt252 in size.
 The Boolean type in Cairo is specified using `bool`.
 For example:

 ```rust